 Richard W. Riley College of Education and Leadership

-Dr. Tina Marshall-Bradley is an Academic Coordinator in the Master of Science in Education (MSED) program in the Riley College of Education and Leadership at Walden University where she works with the Teaching English Language Learners (TELL), the Curriculum Instruction and Assessment (CIA) and the Curriculum Instruction and Assessment - Accelerated (CIA-A) specializations.
-She also works with the Bachelor of Science in Education Studies (BSES) program.
+Dr. Tina Marshall-Bradley is an Academic Coordinator in the Master of Science in Education (MSED) program in the Riley College of Education and Leadership at Walden University where she works with the core courses.
 Dr. Marshall-Bradley's professional experiences have been rich and varied to include being the founding dean of a school of education; working at the state level on regulatory issues; holding faculty positions at state and private colleges as well as at a military college; working at the Giza plateau in Cairo, Egypt, and working at NASA’s Langley Research Center.
 She has worked in the area of educator preparation for the past twenty-five years.
 Her current research focuses on quality services for students underserved by the education system, comparative education and equity in education.

 Dr. Marshall-Bradley's work in education preparation has been primarily focused on assessment for the past fifteen years.
 She has established as well as evaluated assessment systems in higher education.
 She has served as a member of the Assessment Council in the Riley College of Education and Leadership.
 Dr. Marshall-Bradley also serves Walden University as a member of the Learning Innovation Council as a member of the Center for Degree Acceleration Working Group.